Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/03-PyTorchJobs/Readme.md

 # PyTorchJobs

+The goal of this lab is:

-This module demonstrates how to run PyTorch jobs on Kubeflow cluster on Azure Stack.
+- To run PyTorchJobs within Kubeflow cluster on Azure Stack.

 [PyTorch](https://github.com/pytorch/pytorch) is a popular open source machine learning framework, it has Python and C++ interfaces, primarily developed by Facebook's AI Research Lab.
 PyTorch is rooted in [Torch library](https://github.com/torch/torch7).